NelsonDane/auto-rsa/README.md

 #### Vanguard
 Will be added using Selenium just like Fidelity.
 I found this [vanguard-api](https://github.com/rikonor/vanguard-api), but it failed when I ran it.
 #### SoFi
-No official or 3rd party APIs, but they do have a website.
-So same as Fidelity and Vanguard.
+Login requires SMS 2fa, and I'm not sure how to do that automatically.
 #### Webull
 Not currently working since login is broken in [webull](https://github.com/tedchou12/webull).
-They also use SMS 2fa, so I'll have to figure that out.
+They also use SMS 2fa, so I'm not sure how to do that automatically.
+#### Public
+Same as Webull and SoFi.
 ### Never working brokerages
-#### Public
-No official or 3rd party APIs and no website to scrape (app only).
 #### Stash
 Why.